Building a New House? You Need to Start from the Ground Up

 Pier foundations are laid with the use of square or circular pads of concrete at strategic spots around the perimeter of (and within the footprint of) the structure.
 The footing pads are dug and set in the soil, usually on bedrock or other subsoil feature determined by an engineer to be stable enough for support; then concrete or pressure-treated wood columns are poured or set on top of the footing pads and and connected by horizontal beams (girders) made of wood or steel.
 The beams support the walls and floors of your home.
 Your contractor can determine whether or not a pier approach is the best foundation for your house plan, depending on the type of land upon which it will be built.
 Some pier foundations elevate the house structure 8 or more feet, making them ideal for use in coastal, beachfront, or floodplain areas where flooding may be possible.
 They are also ideal for hilly or mountainous areas to compensate for the lack of a flat spot to locate the house.

 Here at The Plan Collection, we understand how important your home’s foundation is to ensure the safety and security of your house for decades to come.
-So it’s important that you select the best foundation for the houseplan you choose through The Plan Collection and can build your dream home with peace of mind!
+So it’s important that you select the best foundation for the house plan so you can build your dream home with peace of mind!
+The Plan Collection makes this easy by grouping plans by feature.